hyperium/tonic/tonic-examples/routeguide-tutorial.md

 types. gRPC lets you define four kinds of service method, all of which are used in the `RouteGuide`
 service:

-- A *simple RPC* where the client sends a request to the server using the stub and waits for a response to come back, just like a normal function call.
+- A *simple RPC* where the client sends a request to the server and waits for a response to come back, just like a normal function call.
 ```proto
    // Obtains the feature at a given position.
    rpc GetFeature(Point) returns (Feature) {}